sunfounder/kepler-kit/docs/source/video_course/lesson74.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 74 :  Create a MicroPython Class for Controlling RGB LED
+Lesson 74:  Create a MicroPython Class for Controlling RGB LED
 ===================================================================================

 This tutorial covers creating a MicroPython library for controlling an RGB LED with the Raspberry Pi Pico W: